-Stress testing is used to test the stability & reliability of the system.
-This test mainly determines the system on its robustness and error handling under extremely heavy load conditions.
+STRESS TESTING is a type of Software Testing that verifies the stability & reliability of the system.
+This test mainly measures the system on its robustness and error handling capabilities under extremely heavy load conditions.

-Stress testing is also known as endurance testing.
+In Software Engineering, Stress Testing is also known as Endurance Testing.
 Under Stress Testing, AUT is be stressed for a short period of time to know its withstanding capacity.
-Most prominent use of stress testing is to determine the limit, at which the system or software or hardware breaks.
-It also checks whether system demonstrates effective error management under extreme conditions.
+A most prominent use of stress testing is to determine the limit, at which the system or software or hardware breaks.
+It also checks whether the system demonstrates effective error management under extreme conditions.

 The application under testing will be stressed when 5GB data is copied from the website and pasted in notepad.
 Notepad is under stress and gives 'Not Responded' error message.